Frank–Ter Haar syndrome

 Frank–Ter Haar syndrome (FTHS), also known as Ter Haar-syndrome, is a rare disease characterized by abnormalities that affect bone, heart, and eye development.
 Children born with the disease usually die very young.

-Presentations
+Presentation

 The primary characteristics of FTHS are brachycephaly (flat head), wide fontanelle (soft spot on a baby's head), prominent forehead, hypertelorism (abnormally wide distance between the eyes), prominent eyes, macrocornea (large corneas), optic disc edema, full cheeks, small chin, bowing of the long bones in the arms or legs, and finger deformities.
 Protruding, simple ears and a prominent coccyx (tailbone) are also regarded as important diagnostic signs of FTHS.

 Genetic

 Genetic mapping in several families with FTHS linked the disease to an inherited mutation in the gene that codes for the protein Tks4.
 Tks4 was already known for its role in the formation of cellular projections known as podosomes, which allow cells to migrate.
 A mouse model that lacks the Tks4 gene shows all the symptoms of FTHS confirmed the hypothesis that Tks4 mutation is responsible for the disease.